wayou/selected/README.md

 :point_right: [Go and Enjoy](http://wayou.github.io/selected)

+- [ ] the mobile friendly version is under construction and will be avalaible soon :smil:

-:exclamation: songs used in this project are only for educational purpose.
+:exclamation: songs used in this project are only for research purpose.